Arinbjörn Guðmundsson: Biography

-In the 1960, in Reykjavik International Chess Tournament Arinbjörn Guðmundsson has played a tactically challenging party against the next World Chess Champion Bobby Fischer.
+In 1960, in Reykjavík International Chess Tournament Arinbjörn Guðmundsson played a tactically challenging party against the next World Chess Champion Bobby Fischer.
 In 1969, Fisher included this party in his book My 60 Memorable Games.

 In 1970 Arinbjörn Guðmundsson moved to Australia with his family.
 He settled in Brisbane, where he also spent the rest of his life.
 In 1971 Arinbjörn Guðmundsson participated in the Australian Chess Championship.
-After that, he was rarely played chess, except socially at the Logan City Chess Club.
+After that, he rarely played chess, except socially at the Logan City Chess Club.
 Arinbjörn Guðmundsson died in the summer of 2014.